oribotic/oribokit/README.md

 5. Select the correct board version in Tools

 - If you have version 1.0
-  - Go TOOLS > Board > STM32F1 Boards > Oribokit 1.0 Collectors Edition
+  - Go TOOLS > Board > ORIBOKIT Boards > Oribokit 1.0 Collectors Edition

 - If you have version 1.1
-  - Go TOOLS > Board > STM32F1 Boards > Oribokit 1.1 Ars Electronica 2020 Edition
+  - Go TOOLS > Board > ORIBOKIT Boards > Oribokit 1.1 Ars Electronica 2020 Edition

 6. Get the starter code for your board at: https://github.com/oribotic/oribokit